 It's an E-Mark Thing

 Just when you thought buying USB cables was finally simple, another potential spoiler enters the fray: the E-Mark.
-High-end electronics need high-end cables, and there's a high-end standard to tie everything together.
-And the Raspberry Pi Foundation made an oopsie!
+High-end electronics need high-end cables and there's a high-end standard to tie everything together.
+Well, the Raspberry Pi Foundation made an oopsie!
 They didn't follow the standard.

-You need a high-quality cable that isn't E-Marked like the Anker PowerLine+ or any other on this list.
+You need a high-quality cable that isn't E-Marked like the Anker PowerLine III or any other on this list.
 That's because the Raspberry Pi 4 isn't wired in a way that an E-Marked cable can understand and there won't be any power applied when plugged into one.
 The Raspberry Pi Foundation says this will be corrected in future assemblies, but for every Raspberry Pi 4 on the shelves right now, you'll need to shop wisely.
 No matter which of these cables you choose, you'll need to make sure you pair it with one of the best USB-C power supplies to keep your Raspberry Pi chugging along.